-5.5 Desired Packaging Materials
+5.5 Require Packaging Materials

 Seller shall use Cosmoline only when required, such as for tooling.
 Seller shall hermetically seal small oil saturated parts such as pumps and valves in a barrier bag that will contain the oil, or for larger parts, Seller shall ship the items in wood boxes to prevent container saturation and degradation.
+Anyone who detects the smell of fuel should return the part to be completely purged, or to have the purge verified.
 Seller shall not use metal staples to close fiberboard/cardboard containers.
-More detailed examples of desired packaging materials and packing procedures can be found in sections 3.4, 9.3, and 9.4.
+More detailed examples of desired packaging materials and packing procedures can be found in sections 3.4: Carton Consolidation, 9.3: Composite Parts Protection, and 9.4: Machined Parts Protection.